liuxinren456852/RIs-Calib/simu-expr.md

 $(find ris_calib)/config/config-simu12.yaml
 ```

 The file '`config-simu12.yaml`' is a configure file for '`RIs-Calib`', which could be found in folder '`{*}/RIs-Calib/src/ris_calib/config`'.
 The detail configure information could determined be by yourself.
-Then, we launch '`RIs-Calib`':
+Then, we launch '`RIs-Calib`' (**before launch `RIs-Calib`, remember change the path or directory in the yaml-format configure file!**):

 ```sh
 roslaunch ris_calib ris-calib-prog.launch